Hiroshima Day Trip from Osaka or Kyoto: Can You Visit Miyajima and Peace Park in One Day?

 • Afternoon: Miyajima for Itsukushima Shrine and the floating torii gate

-• Evening: Return to Hiroshima Station and take the Shinkansen back to Osaka or Kyoto
+• Evening: Return to Hiroshima Station, then Shinkansen back to Osaka or Kyoto

 Start as early as possible.
-A morning Shinkansen from Shin-Osaka or Kyoto gives you the best chance of fitting both Hiroshima and Miyajima into the same day without cutting things too close.
+A morning Shinkansen from Shin-Osaka or Kyoto Station gives you the best chance of fitting both Hiroshima and Miyajima into one day without cutting things too close.

-Pick up snacks or a bento before boarding so you do not lose time later.
+Pick up snacks or a bento box before boarding so you do not lose time later.

 From Hiroshima Station, head to the Peace Memorial area by tram or local transit.
-If you take the Hiroshima tram, budget roughly 15 minutes to reach the area around the Genbaku Dome-mae stop.
-As of April 2026, the standard adult tram fare is ¥240.
+The Hiroshima tram usually takes around 15 minutes to the Genbaku Dome-mae stop.
+As of 2026, the standard adult tram fare is ¥240.
+Major IC cards such as Suica, Pasmo, and ICOCA can usually be used.

-• Atomic Bomb Dome: Start here for the most recognizable and historically significant landmark in the city.
+• Atomic Bomb Dome: Start here for the most recognizable landmark in the city.
+It is visible from the tram stop.

 • Peace Memorial Park: Walk through the park, including the Children’s Peace Monument and the Cenotaph.

 This stop is the emotional center of the day.
-If your main priority is understanding Hiroshima rather than simply checking off landmarks, protect enough time here.
+If your main priority is understanding Hiroshima rather than simply checking off landmarks, protect enough time here rather than rushing to Miyajima.

 12:30 PM — Eat Hiroshima-Style Okonomiyaki for Lunch